jkurtb/Suicide_squad/README.md

 ### Hypothesis

-"Economic Health is not related to happiness"
+"Economic Health in terms of GDP and Unemployment are not correlated to Happiness"

+"Other factors (variables exclusive of UN's WHR) do not impact Happiness"

 ### Data Cleaning

-  Each of our datasets (2007-2017) require that NaN values be replaced by...
+Our datasets were downloaded in the form of csv files.
+The cleaning process starts with each sources of data, dropping irrelevant columns, renaming column headers, and replacing Nan values with the average value between prior and succeeding year data.
+Subsequently, all data points were transformed through a function matrix and merged into a single dataframe.
+There's also a separate table prepared, containing normalized values during analysis.

+### Data Analysis

+An initial data analysis was conducted during the "pre-work" phase in order to reframe specific questions this project intends to pursue.
+When the group had identified certain factors and outlier countries of interests to focus on, the main analysis proceeded with correlation and regression of variables among those highlighted countries.

+## Data Visualization

-### Overview of Happiness Index Across the Globe
+### Happiness Index Across the Globe

+Click the image for more interactive information:

 <div align="center">